guanfengliu/closechain/README.md

 problems in the motion planning of open and closed chains.

 # folder structure
 Codes are mainly written in matlab, and in a modular way.
-They are organized in the following folders.
+Codes, videos, examples and papers are organized in the following folders.
  ## 1. paper

  ### 1.1 paper 1